Node.js

 true

-When true Open Policy Agent evaluation is enabled to block request
+When true, OPA evaluation is enabled to block requests.

 TA_OPA_ENDPOINT

-Represents the endpoint for polling OPA config file e.g. http://opa.traceableai:8181/
+Represents the endpoint for polling OPA configuration file, for example, http://opa.traceableai:8181/.

 TA_OPA_POLL_PERIOD_SECONDS